 By using the macrovariable \$INPUT we specify the initial values of variables, the sparsity pattern of the objective Jacobian matrix, the sparsity pattern of the constraint Jacobian matrix and the constraint specifications.
 The sparse objective Jacobian matrix is indicated by the statement JACA='S'.
 The sparse constraint Jacobian matrix is indicated by the statement JACC='S'.
-By using the macrovariable \$FMODELA we specify values of the approximating function analytically.
-The gradients of the approximating function are computed by automatic differentiation, since JADA=1.
-By using the macrovariable \$FMODELC we specify the values of the constraint functions analytically.
-The gradients of the constraint functions are computed by automatic differentiation, since JADC=1.
-Note that statements IF-THEN and ELSEIF-THEN have not to contain blanks if the automatic differentiation is used.
-For the I_1 (sum of absolute values) minimization we set JADC=1.
+By using the macrovariable FMODELA we specify values of the approximating function analytically.
+The gradients of the approximating function are computed by automatic differentiation, since IADA=1.
+By using the macrovariable FMODELC we specify the values of the constraint functions analytically.
+The gradients of the constraint functions are computed by automatic differentiation, since IADC=1.
+Note that statements IF-THEN and IADC=1.
+Note that statements IF-THEN and IADC=1.
+Some provided by automatic differentiation is used.
+For the IADC=1 is used.